tpvasconcelos/tpvasconcelos.io/src/docs/about/education.md

 - 🗓️ Sep 2008 - Jun 2011
 </div>

-- Ranked in the 97th percentile for the Physics & Chemistry national exam.
+- Ranked in the 97th percentile (top 3%) for the Physics & Chemistry national exam.